ulfschneider/ulfschneider.github.io/_pages/index.md

 Hi,

 my name is Ulf Schneider.
 I am an Agile coach and a software developer.
-I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), supporting the world wide transition of the R&D software department to be able to <em>produce a continuous stream of done software in each iteration, always delivering the most important parts first.
+I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), supporting the world wide transition of the R&D software department to be able to <em>produce a continuous stream of done software in each iteration, always delivering the most valuable parts first.

 Here you can find some of my [writing](/know-how) about Agile software development.